rpardee/virtual_data_warehouse/change_proposals/race_ethnicity.md

     * Does anyone know of a coded standard for ethnicity?
 I have been unable to find one.
     * We could do a round of metadata survey/exploration & collate all the values in use at the sites and come up with our own coded standard.
 Is that worth doing?
     * another idea would be to just code up the modal (and perhaps especially interesting?) values accross sites & lump all the rest into an 'other' type value.
+    * **or** we could turf this data off into yet another table (which would only have records for MRNs whose ethnicity we know something about).
 2. Maybe rip the band-aid right off & actually remove the `hispanic` field?
 3. Do we want to argue over the preference rankings?